 Read: 2020 Oscar Predictions

-As always, contenders are listed in alphabetical order; no film will be deemed a frontrunner unless I have seen it.
+As always, contenders are listed in alphabetical order.

 Laura Dern (“Marriage Story”)